Illuminum2/c-3d-projection/README.md

 ## How to Run

-1. Copy the ``main.c` file
+Option 1: You can access the project [here](https://blackbox.hackclub.com/editor/?code=2e5f68) on the Blackbox website.

-2. Paste it into the [editor](https://blackbox.hackclub.com/editor/)
+Option 2: Copy the `main.c` file.
+Paste it into the [editor](https://blackbox.hackclub.com/editor/).

-3. Hit the sound icon, and then press start

 ## Controls